 Aurora-Design by Lisbet Jobs.

 Lisbet Jobs’ most distinguished plant pattern is grand and elegant with the beautiful cow parsnip in centre like the queen of meadow flowers.
 There’s a hint of the 1950’s angularity in the drawing.
 Aurora was designed in 1956.
+This is a photo-wall wallpaper.

 Width = 35 7/16" * height = 8' 8 21/64" (90 cm x 265 cm) Show collection Scandinavian Designers II